-Providence Business News Editor Mark Murphy joins Rhode Island Public Radio's Dave Fallon for a weekly business segment we're calling "The Bottom Line."
-Each Friday it looks at business news and themes that affect local business and the public.
+Providence Business News Editor Mark Murphy joins Rhode Island Public Radio's Dave Fallon for our weekly business segment The Bottom Line.

 When to Listen

 You can hear The Bottom Line each Friday at 5:50pm.

 Reporters in the Ocean State often say Rhode Island politics is the gift that keeps on giving.
 This week, political analyst Scott MacKay and Associated Press reporter Erika Niedowski join Weekend host Chuck Hinman to reflect upon this past year's news stories for which they're thankful.